 What is the Cricut Rotary Blade?

 Before we get to the tool of the hour, let’s start out with a regular manual rotary cutter.
 A rotary cutter is basically a circular blade that “rotates” as it cuts!
-Cricut does have a manual rotary cutter in their accessory cabinet!
+Cricut does have a manual rotary cutter in its accessory cabinet!
 This is used to cut lengths of fabric (normally in conjunction with this Acrylic Ruler and Self-healing mat).
-You can find the kit here.

-The blade is super sharp, can be used right or left handed, and the rotation of it helps cut through threads and grains of fabrics easily without the drag of a regular knife blade.
+The blade is super sharp and can be used right or left-handed, and the rotation of it helps cut through threads and grains of fabric easily without the drag of a regular knife blade.

 So I know you are asking how this rotary cutter can 1. be used to cut anything other than a straight line and 2.
 How can THIS be used with my Cricut?
 Keep reading!